Leveraging Model Guidance to Extract Training Data from Personalized Diffusion Models: Abstract

 \section{Abstract}

-Diffusion Models (DMs) have evolved into advanced image generation tools, especially for few-shot fine-tuning where a pretrained DM is fine-tuned on a small set of images to capture specific styles or objects.
+Diffusion Models (DMs) have become powerful image generation tools, especially for few-shot fine-tuning where a pretrained DM is fine-tuned on a small image set to capture specific styles or objects.
 Many people upload these personalized checkpoints online, fostering communities such as Civitai and HuggingFace.
-However, model owners may overlook the potential risks of data leakage by releasing their fine-tuned checkpoints.
+However, model owners may overlook the data leakage risks when releasing fine-tuned checkpoints.
 Moreover, concerns regarding copyright violations arise when unauthorized data is used during fine-tuning.
 In this paper, we ask: \textit{“Can training data be extracted from these fine-tuned DMs shared online?” } A successful extraction would present not only data leakage threats but also offer tangible evidence of copyright infringement.
 To answer this, we propose FineXtract, a framework for extracting fine-tuning data.
 Our method approximates fine-tuning as a gradual shift in the model's learned distribution---from the original pretrained DM toward the fine-tuning data.
 By extrapolating the models before and after fine-tuning, we guide the generation toward high-probability regions within the fine-tuned data distribution.
 We then apply a clustering algorithm to extract the most probable images from those generated using this extrapolated guidance.
-Experiments on DMs fine-tuned with datasets such as WikiArt, DreamBooth, and real-world checkpoints posted online validate the effectiveness of our method, extracting approximately 20\% of fine-tuning data in most cases, significantly surpassing baseline performance.
+Experiments on DMs fine-tuned with datasets including WikiArt, DreamBooth, and real-world checkpoints posted online validate the effectiveness of our method, extracting about 20\% of fine-tuning data in most cases.
+The code is available\footnote{\url{https://github.com/Nicholas0228/FineXtract}}.